charlielor/blt2/docs/usersGuide.md

 Once you have some entities created, submitting Packages with details should be a pretty straight-forward process.

 ### Creation of entities
 The creation of entities are through the receiving page (/receiving).
+A notification bar at the top of the browser will let you know if the creation of an entity is successful or not.

 #### Creating a new Shipper
 Going to the receiving page (/receiving) will automatically prompt you to select a Shipper.
 From here, you can click on "Add new Shipper" to create a new Shipper.